Municipal Forest Reserve Review

 (question asked during December 2022 information sessions) Why is Passive Conservation rated higher for water services and visual qualities than active conservation?
 How does active conservation harm water or visual quality?

-ConnectAdmin asked over 1 year ago
+ConnectAdmin asked almost 2 years ago

 The Passive Conversation rating is slightly higher for visual quality as there is some harvesting considered in this scenario that could influence visual quality objectives.
 The water services rating and the overall ecological score are the same for both scenarios.